symbol/symbol-docs/source/getting-started/setup-workstation.rst

     $> cd catapult-service-bootstrap
     $> docker-compose up

-After the image has been downloaded and the service is running, check if you can get the first block information:
+2. Check if you can get the first block information:

 .. code-block:: bash